What are the correct UK stopping distances?

 Source: RAC

-How to calculate stopping distance
+How to calculate the stopping distance

 • 20 mph x 2 = 40 feet (12 metres or 3 car lengths)